 We have limited experience in the sale, marketing or distribution of pharmaceutical products.
 To achieve commercial success for approved medicines for which we retain sales and marketing responsibilities, we must either develop a sales and marketing organization or outsource these functions to other third parties.
-Although we had established sales and marketing capabilities to support our co-promotion efforts for IDHIFA® and our sales of TIBSOVO® prior to the sale of our oncology business to Servier, we will need to further build our sales and marketing infrastructure to sell, or participate in sales activities with any collaborators for, our other product candidates if and when they are approved.
+Although we had established sales and marketing capabilities to support our co-promotion efforts for IDHIFA® and our sales of TIBSOVO® prior to the sale of our oncology business to Servier, we are again in the process of building our sales and marketing infrastructure to sell, or participate in sales activities with any collaborators for, our other product candidates if and when they are approved.